Navdeep Singh (lawyer): Other work

 He has also worked for the benefit of World War-II veterans and authored several books.
 Soldiers Know Your Rights was released by General J J Singh, India's Chief of the Army Staff and Pension in the defence services was released by Western Army Commander of India, General T K Sapru.

 Another lesser known book called Fauj Hai Mauj (Military is fun) was also written by him.
-His latest, 'Maimed by the System' was published in 2014 featuring real life stories of soldiers, military veterans and their families who had to fight the system to get their dues.
-The book was released by General VP Malik (Retd), India's former Chief of the Army Staff.
-Another version of the book was released in the year 2018.